alpacapp/sample-block/README.md

 In addition to what the singlelineText filter does, this filter also replaces new lines into <br> tags to reflect new lines in the HTML output.

+### richText
+This filter should be used when displaying rich text content.
+It disables escaping and allows the injection of HTML directly into the page so that formatting works.

 ### Escaping by default

 [AlpacApp](https://alpac.app) escapes the output by default to prevent XSS injections.
 In case you want to inject HTML without escaping, you can use the raw filter like this: